TeamAlpha5/AirViewer2/README.md

 # AirViewer2
-This is a small JavaFX application built using Apache PDFBox, maven, and NetBeans IDE to enable annotation of PDF documents and text extraction with unlimited undo and redo.
+This is a small JavaFX application built using Apache PDFBox, maven, and NetBeans IDE to enable annotation of PDF documents and text extraction with unlimited undo, redo and many Pdf functionalities.